 Do you know the difference between a single and double opt-in process?
 Which one should you use to win new email subscribers?
 Read on for our guidance.

-So this is basically a sign-up process where a user does not need to confirm that they signed up to receive email campaigns.
+So, this is basically a sign-up process where a user does not need to verify that they signed up to receive email campaigns.
 The user submits their email address, (and maybe some further details about their preferences), and they’re added to your email marketing database.
 This can be an instant process if you use Campaignmaster Subscriber Forms.

 A double opt-in requires confirmation that the subscriber has indeed signed up.
 This is achieved by sending an instant email notification to the user after form submission.
 This notification email requires the user to physically click on a link within the email to confirm their legitimate ownership of that email address.
 What’s more by gently pushing your subscriber to check their inbox, they are also verifying their intent to receive your content.
 By the way Campaignmaster can handle both single and double opt-in’s easily for you.